Astronomical Image Processing System

 fully frozen, then you need only run one more MNJ to bring your

-version up to do with that final version.
+version up to date with that final version.
 Further executions of the

 MNJ will produce error messages most of the time because files showing

 the date no longer advance.
-The "frozen" version may be updated with
+The "slushy" version may be updated with

 patches once in a while during the year following its freezing, so the